Renowned for its abundant wildlife, Uganda is a great place to take a gorilla photography safari in Africa.

-Mountain gorilla are only found in Africa, gorilla trekking tours are done in the rain forests of Rwanda, Uganda and DRC Congo.
+Mountain gorillas are only found in Africa.
+Adventurers from various corners of the world do gorilla trekking tours in the rain forests of Rwanda, Uganda and DR Congo.

 In the whole world there is only 880 mountain gorillas remaining and it can be found in Rwanda’s Volcanoes National Park, Virunga National Park in Congo and Bwindi Impenetrable Forest Nation Park and Mgahinga Gorilla National Park of Uganda.